svanderbleek/twpgtwp/README.md

 INHERENTLY PARALLEL GEOMETRIC COMPUTATIONS
-Parallel real-time computation: sometimes quantity means quality State of the art in heterogeneous strong migration of computations
+Parallel real-time computation: sometimes quantity means quality State of the art in heterogeneous strong migration of computations Maintaining Reference Graphs in Fully Decentralized Systems Process rescheduling: enabling performance by applying multiple metrics and efficient adaptations Reflection-based heterogeneous migration of computations Featherweight Concurrency in a Portable Assembly Language
+Manticore: A heterogeneous parallel language
+From Folklore to Fact: Comparing Implementations of Stacks and Continuations The Manticore runtime model
+ABSTRACTION, VISUALISATION AND GRAPHICAL PROOF

 ## Binary Analysis